 XDEBUG_CONFIGenvironment variable exists.

-In PhpStorm, enable listening to incoming debug connections by either clicking on the toolbar or selecting debug tool window automatically.
-Before launching the script, make sure that either a breakpoint is set or the Break at first line in PHP scripts option is enabled on the Debug page of the Settings/Preferences dialog (Ctrl+Alt+S)..
+In PhpStorm, enable listening to incoming debug connections by either clicking ( in the classic UI) on the toolbar or selecting debug tool window automatically.
+Before launching the script, make sure that either a breakpoint is set or the Break at first line in PHP scripts option is enabled on the Debug page of the Settings dialog Control+Alt+S..
 This will ensure PhpStorm reacts when a debugging session is started and opens the

 Start the script with debugger options

 Since we'll be starting the script from the command line, we will have to make sure it is started with the required settings to enable the debugger.

 Xdebug has various configuration options which we can use to let the PHP interpreter reach out to PhpStorm.
 These parameters have to be passed to the PHP interpreter using the

 -d command line parameter.
 Alternatively, you can set an environment variable so that you don't need to provide the

 -d parameters every time.

 Start the script with debugging using PHP command-line switches